 3 Cup Teapots (P-103):

 * - There are four distinct pattern variations on Spice O' Life teapots.
 The French phrase, "Le The" may be present or absent, and the main design was altered in the mid 1970s, see more.
 The oldest examples are more leafy, and this aspect was trimmed back sometime before 1978.
 The newer version of the pattern has a more compact shape, with less greenery surrounding the edge.

 ** - Items with a golden brown Wheat pattern typically are prefixed with "W", so these teapots might be marked W-103 & W-104.
-This pattern was available at Bon Marche.
-It is not clear whether Wheat was exclusive to that retailer, but it is possible, as it seems that other stores did not advertise it.
-Wheat was available in 1969 & 1970, but exact starting and ending dates are not known.
+This pattern was available at Bon Marche, but it is not clear whether Wheat was exclusive to that retailer.
+It was produced during the 1960s & early 1970s.

 P-103 teapots: Floral Bouquet & Blue Cornflower.